 The Ohio State Brazilian Experience Program is designed to offer a distinctive cultural experience for undergraduate students who desire a unique global diversity component to their education.
 This program will introduce students to the music, culture, and educational systems of Brazil.
 After two weeks of study on the Ohio State campus in May, all members of the class will travel to Salvador, Bahia- the musical heart of Brazil.
 Following the stay in Salvador, the group will travel to Rio de Janeiro to experience its rich culture.
 While in Brazil, students will engage in master classes, interactive music performances, observation of schools in addition to several cultural experiences.

-The program is designed for second and third year students.
-Music majors and students with music performance experience are encouraged to apply.
+This program is open to the entire undergraduate campus community.
+No musical experience is necessary, though Music majors and students with music performance experience are encouraged to apply.

 The program will take place in Salvador and Rio de Janeiro, Brazil.